PaulApivat/paulapivat/content/post/dsfs_2/index.md

 # Total income for Tutorials: $1,940.00
 # Total income for Courses: $7,680.00
 ```
 I can see that `defaultdict` and `dictionaries` can be handy for grouping, counting and accumulating values in a column.
 We'll come back to revisit these foundational concepts once the data science applications are clearer.

+In summary, `dictionaries` and `defaultdict` can be used to group items, accumulate items and count items.
+Both can be used even when the `key` doesn't (yet) exist, but its `defaultdict` handles this more succintly.
 For now, we'll stop here and proceed to the next topic: counters.

 ### Counters